boxing-core-strength

 If your goal is a stronger core, better movement, and real-world strength, then boxing is one of the most effective (and underrated) ways to get there.

-Not because it isolates the core, but because it trains the core the way it’s actually meant to function.
+Not because it isolates the core, but because it trains the core the way it’s actually meant to function in daily life.